 Experience – Ian Anderson Artist Biography

-Prior to Ian’s commercial successes, many years of learning artisan skills were honed in the hippy drug culture of Australia and New Zealand.
+Prior to Ian’s commercial successes, he spent many years learning art and craft skills honed in the alternate hippy drug culture of Australia and New Zealand.

 • 2018-20> Continuing to create new ideas, create merchandising, learn marketing, and employing others to enhance the vision.
 Ian joined Mahurangi Artist Network and Created to Thrive, International Christian, Artists